buttonsrtoys/mvvm_plus/README.md

 ## Listening to ViewModels and ChangeNotifiers

 `View.get` retrieves a View Model but does not queue a View build or call a listener.
-To queue a build when the registered View Model calls `notifyListeners` use `ViewModel.listenTo`:
+For that use `ViewModel.listenTo`:

     class MyWidgetViewModel extends ViewModel {
       @override